Is it a good idea to immerse yourself in a tub of cold water after a workout?

 The research on post-exercise cold water immersion is a bit of a mixed bag.

-There is evidence to show that cold water immersion can help reduce post-exercise muscle soreness , improve your mood, enhance the adaptations to endurance training , and accelerate recovery during periods of intense training .
+There is evidence to show that cold water immersion can help reduce post-exercise muscle soreness , improve your mood, enhance the adaptations to endurance exercise , and accelerate recovery during periods of intense training .

 Half the group jumped into an ice bath for 10 minutes after their workout.
 The other half spent the same amount of time cycling on a stationary bike.